Spring Makers Fair

 Accessibility & general information

 Access to the mezzanine level is restricted.
 Unfortunately, due to the building's design, step-free access is not available to this level.
 The mezzanine can be reached via the staircase inside.
+If you need assistance, please speak to event crew.

 Disabled toilets/baby change are located on ground floor.

-Last entry each day is 4pm
+Last entry each day is 4:45pm

 Please contact us if you have any further questions.